ppeble/emissary-ingress.dev/content/en/docs/3.8/howtos/external-dns.md

 ## Usage

 After applying the above configuration, ExternalDNS is ready to use.
-Configure a `Host` with the following annotation to allow ExternalDNS to get the IP address of your $productName$'s LoadBalancer and register it with your DNS provider.
+Configure a `Host` with the following annotation to allow ExternalDNS to get the IP address of your Emissary's LoadBalancer and register it with your DNS provider.

 ```yaml
 apiVersion: getambassador.io/v3alpha1